linode/developers/hugo/content/platform/disk-images/migrating-a-server-to-your-linode.md

         rsync --exclude="/sys/*" --exclude="/proc/*" -aHSKDvz -e ssh / root@123.45.67.890:/media/sda/

- {: .note }
->
+ {{< note >}}

-> If you receive a message indicating that the rsync command couldn't be found, you'll need to install it by entering `apt-get install rsync` on Ubuntu or Debian.
+If you receive a message indicating that the rsync command couldn't be found, you'll need to install it by entering `apt-get install rsync` on Ubuntu or Debian.
 If you're using a different distribution, you may need to enter a different command.

+{{< /note >}}

 The files on your existing server will be copied to your Linode.
 Depending on the amount of data stored on existing server, the network copy may take a long time.
 You can monitor the progress from your current server's SSH session.